 - Promote competitive, capable local businesses to government purchasers and private sector companies delivering contracts on behalf of the government. - Recommend reforms to procurement and contracting practices to ensure local businesses are not disadvantaged. - Ensure local businesses have a full, fair and reasonable opportunity to win work on major projects under the South Australian Industry Participation Policy. - To take action to further the objectives of the South Australian Industry Participation Policy.

 1.3.
 Impact of COVID-19 pandemic on the Office

-The COVID-19 pandemic has impacted the following operations of the Office of the Industry Advocate:
+The COVID-19 pandemic has not had an impact on the operations of operations of the Office of the Industry Advocate.